 When I married and moved to NYC, it was October of 2008, and, needless to say, new jobs and weddings with budgets for a band were less than plentiful.
 So I looked for temporary work, found a position with a successful dog walking and training company and began a career that I unexpectedly loved more than anything else I’d ever done.

-I’ve now been running my own business for seven and a half years, and I’ve enjoyed a steady stream of loyal, wonderful clients, canine and human alike.
+I’ve now been running my own business for ten years, and I’ve enjoyed a steady stream of loyal, wonderful clients, canine and human alike.
 I use my years of expertise in virtually every aspect of dog care to full advantage, taking my clients to the vet when their owners are unable and acting as a veterinary liaison of sorts, explaining symptoms with aplomb and weeding out treatments or products that are unnecessary.
 I do basic training for puppies and training reinforcement for adult dogs, but I don’t charge anything like the typical price of a professional trainer since I feel strongly that one should have a formal dog training education to justify a master trainer’s fee.
 I was taught to do basic training by a master trainer (the owner of the company with which I began), and I have learned a great deal about pack leadership over the years, so I do add a nominal charge to my usual walk fee for basic training during walks.